Ritual: Rites of affliction

 Anthropologist Victor Turner defines rites of affliction actions that seek to mitigate spirits or supernatural forces that inflict humans with bad luck, illness, gynecological troubles, physical injuries, and other such misfortunes.
 These rites may include forms of spirit divination (consulting oracles) to establish causes—and rituals that heal, purify, exorcise, and protect.
 The misfortune experienced may include individual health, but also broader climate-related issues such as drought or plagues of insects.
 Healing rites performed by shamans frequently identify social disorder as the cause, and make the restoration of social relationships the cure.

 Turner uses the example of the Isoma ritual among the Ndembu of northwestern Zambia to illustrate.
 The Isoma rite of affliction is used to cure a childless woman of infertility.
 Infertility is the result of a "structural tension between matrilineal descent and virilocal marriage" (i.e., the tension a woman feels between her mother's family, to whom she owes allegiance, and her husband's family among whom she must live).
 "It is because the woman has come too closely in touch with the 'man's side' in her marriage that her dead matrikin have impaired her fertility."
 To correct the balance of matrilinial descent and marriage, the Isoma ritual dramatically placates the deceased spirits by requiring the woman to reside with her mother's kin.

 Shamanic and other ritual may effect a psychotherapeutic cure, leading anthropologists such as Jane Atkinson to theorize how.
 Atkinson argues that the effectiveness of a shamanic ritual for an individual may depend upon a wider audiences acknowledging the shaman's power, which may lead to the shaman placing greater emphasis on engaging the audience than in the healing of the patient.

 Death, mourning, and funerary rites

 Many cultures have rites associated with death and mourning, such as the last rites and wake in Christianity, shemira in Judaism, the antyesti in Hinduism, and the antam sanskar in Sikhism.
+These rituals often provide a structured way for communities to grieve and honor the deceased.
+In Tibetan Buddhism, for example, the rituals described in the Bardo Thodol guide the soul through the stages of death, aiming for spiritual liberation or enlightenment.
+In Islam, the Janazah prayer is an communal act of grief.
+Indigenous practices, such as the Australian Aboriginal smoking ceremony, intended to cleanse the spirit of the departed and ensure a safe journey to the afterlife.

+In many traditions can be found the belief that when man was first made the creator bestowed soul upon him, while the earth provided the body.
+In Genesis is offered the following description of the creation of man: "And the Lord God formed man of the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul".
+As a result at the moment of death each of the two elements needs to be returned to its source, the body returns to earth, while the soul to the heavenly creator, by means of the funerary ritual.